ManageIQ/manageiq.org/site/_posts/2020-02-12-Embedded-Ansible-Part-2-Passing-Parameters-Into-A-Playbook.md

 ![input_params](/assets/images/blog/input_params-embedded-2.5.jpg)

-A parameter of this type is decrypted automatically and is available to the playbook as the named extra variable, for example “{{ scrambled_this }}”.
+A parameter of this type is decrypted automatically and is available to the playbook as the named extra variable, for example {% raw %}"{{ scrambled_this }}"{% endraw %}.
 It should be noted that an input parameter that has the text string “password” anywhere in the name will not be passed as a method parameter, and so will not appear in the list of method parameters returned by the `get_method_parameters` function.
 The variable will however be available as an extra_var with the password value decrypted correctly.

 #### Password Defined Earlier in Workflow
 A variable encrypted earlier in the workflow (for example when input into a service dialog) can generally be identified as having a name prefixed by the string “password::”.
 This signifies that the object is of type *MiqPassword*.